OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 * Toggle Player Map Position Icons always on or off.
 * Toggle PVP always on or off.
 * Toggle teleporting on a PVP death.
+* Toggle skill loss on a PVP death.
 * ServerSync included.

 ### Player Default Spawn Point